 Along came Polly ( 2004) by John Hamburg

-In Along Came Polly, Reuben Feffer, played by Ben Stiller, works as a Risk Assessment Expert for na insurance company and it appears that he is either an actuary or an underwriter.
+In Along Came Polly, Reuben Feffer, played by Ben Stiller, works as a Risk Assessment Expert for an insurance company and it appears that he is either an actuary or an underwriter.
 Reuben spends his time controlling and minimizing risks, and his life is well controlled, until love catches up with him.

 Boyhood (2014), by Richard Linklater